Letter from the founder

 Founder

 Qnovia is determined to tackle the world’s leading cause of preventable death and disease by helping the world’s one billion smokers to successfully quit.
-The WHO estimates that approximately eight million people every year die as a result of smoking and tobacco-related consumption.
+The WHO estimates that approximately eight million people die every year as a result of smoking and tobacco-related consumption.
 Qnovia believes it is our moral imperative to help curb this public health crisis.

-The smoking cessation landscape is a complicated and contentious topic, largely because the world has resigned itself to think along bifurcated lines: RRPs (Reduced Risk Products) vs. NRTs (Nicotine Replacement Therapies).
+The smoking cessation landscape is a complicated and contentious topic; largely because the world has resigned itself to think along bifurcated lines: RRPs (Reduced Risk Products) vs. NRTs (Nicotine Replacement Therapies).

 Notably, NRTs have suffered from an innovation drought for almost two decades, and although RRPs serve an important function in advancing harm reduction, the emphasis needs to be placed on a therapeutic outcome – to curb withdrawal symptoms and to ultimately provide a safe and effective mechanism for cessation.